 As social media came along and is now integrated heavily in most peoples lives today, bullying has taken on an additional name, cyber-bullying.
 People sitting behind their phones and keyboards have become so disconnected in a world that is so overly connected today, that they have either become the bully or “internet troll” or the victim.
 Many things that would never be said in person have suddenly become ok to say as long as you can do it online and hide in anonymity or simply because people have lost the ability to filter themselves and fail to realize that whether in person or online, there’s a human being on the other end of the connection who is being put down and even terrorized by another human being.

 It’s not an instance that only happens to a particular social class of individuals either, it happens to people across all the spectrum of social classes and is something we all need to take a stand against.
 Whether it’s happening to you, someone you know, you witness it or see it happening online, it’s time to say enough is enough and take a stand against bullying.
+One way in which you can do this is by keeping a record of any harmful posts created to harm you or others.
+You can do things like download instagram stories so that they can be used as evidence if you ever decide to make a claim.
+Alternatively you could re-share the posts to raise awareness of the issue and take back power.

 I am thrilled to bring you this interview with Peter Iwers about his new project called Artists United Against Bullying.
 Peter Iwers is most notably known for his 20+ years playing bass with the world renowned Swedish metal band In Flames.
 He’s also been a part of the Gothenburg based rock band Cyhra as well as being part owner in Odd Island Brewing and Restaurant 2112 based in Gothenburg, Sweden.